Introduction

 With so many people working on a project together, there can be disagreements and differences in a team that can hurt the project and work environment.

-Issues and conflicts among team members are major challenges faced by project managers to deal with.
+Issues and conflicts among team members are major challenges faced during project by project managers.
 They have to constantly look for ways to take everyone in a team together for the betterment of the project.

 How to deal with teamwork challenges